How Much Does It Cost to Sell a Home in Maricopa AZ?

 - You want to know whether pre-listing improvements are worth the cost in the current Maricopa market.

 Important.
 This page is informational, not tax or legal advice.
-Cost ranges reflect typical Maricopa AZ sales as of publication.
+Cost ranges reflect typical sales in Maricopa, AZ, as of publication.
 Commission rates are negotiable and not set by law.
 Tax treatment of selling costs, capital gains, depreciation recapture, and the home sale exclusion depends on your specific situation.
 The James Sanson Team is not a tax advisor or attorney.
 For your specific situation, consult a CPA or an Arizona-licensed attorney.
 Call 520-838-8037 to talk through your listing with a Maricopa specialist.

-If you are thinking about selling in Maricopa, AZ, and want a clear net proceeds estimate before you list, call 520-838-8037 to talk with a Maricopa-area listing REALTOR with over 23 years of Arizona licensure and 1,000+ closings.
+If you are thinking about selling in Maricopa, AZ, and want a clear net proceeds estimate before you list, call 520-838-8037 to talk with a Maricopa-area listing real estate agent with over 23 years of Arizona licensure and 1,000+ closings.

 Get matched with the right Maricopa specialist in 60 seconds